SafiUllahAshfaq/interviews-learning/README.md

 - What are middlewares?
 - If I have have marks of student in database, and I have to return student's "average" score alongwith subject marks.
 How will I implement this? or Where will this aggregation (Averaging) of marks should take place?
 - When RDBMS is good and when NOSQL?
+- Whats the project in your previous experience that you are most proud of?

 ## Designing / Architecture